-- 1> Work in pairs and describe the pictures (1-5).
+- 1 Work in pairs and describe the pictures (1-4).
 Have you had similar experiences?
-How did you feel? - 2) GCD 1.05 Before you listen to five speakers discussing friendships, predict what you might hear about each of the topics below.
-Then listen to the recording and match the topics (a-e) with speakers (1-5).
-Write the answers in your notebook. - a being dishonestly treated by a friend - b explaining differences between male and female friendships - c being concerned about a friend - d trying to be part of the crowd - e dealing with family demands - 3) GCD 1.05 Listen again.
-In your notebook, match statements (a-f) with speakers (1-5).
+How did you feel? - 2 CD 1.05 Before you listen to five speakers discussing friendships, predict what you might hear about each of the topics below.
+Then listen to the recording and match the topics (a-e) with speakers (1-5). - a being dishonestly treated by a friend - b explaining differences between male and female friendships - c being concerned about a friend - d trying to be part of the crowd - e dealing with family demands - 3 CD 1.05 Listen again.
+Match statements (a-f) with speakers (1-5).
 There is one extra statement.